 Content Distribution and SEO Metrics

 Organic Search Traffic: For optimized content for search engines, tracking organic search traffic is crucial.
 It shows how many visitors find your content through search engine results, providing insights into the effectiveness of your SEO efforts.
-Increasing organic search traffic can be a long-term strategy to drive consistent content engagement.
+Increasing organic search traffic can be a long-term strategy to drive consistent engagement.

 Email Open Rate and Click-Through Rate: If you use email marketing to distribute content, monitoring your emails’ open rate and click-through rate is essential.
 The open rate indicates how many recipients opened your email, while the click-through rate measures how many clicked on links within the email.
-These metrics help gauge the effectiveness of your email campaigns and the content they contain.

 Financial Metrics and Customer Insights